Pushkindugam/Artson-Scrap-Decision/README.md

 # ♻️ Artson Scrap Reuse vs Sell Decision Tool

-An intelligent logistics and procurement decision support tool built for **Artson Engineering Ltd.**
+An intelligent logistics and procurement decision support tool built for **Artson Engineering Ltd. (A Tata Enterprise)**.

-This Streamlit app helps you decide whether to:
+This Streamlit web app helps you evaluate whether to:

 - 🚚 **Transport and reuse scrap** at the manufacturing site
 - 💰 **Sell scrap at the project site and buy fresh material**

-It uses real-world EPC cost factors like transport, processing, quality degradation, and scrap resale value to recommend the most cost-effective option.
+It incorporates real-world EPC factors like transport, processing cost, material quality degradation, and resale value to recommend the **most cost-effective** strategy.

 🔗 **Live App:**
 👉 [https://artson-scrap-decision-4mkabtay94pusqbbwc8eft.streamlit.app/](https://artson-scrap-decision-4mkabtay94pusqbbwc8eft.streamlit.app/)